harness/developer-hub/docs/cloud-cost-management/4-use-ccm-cost-optimization/autostopping-guides/vm-reverse-proxy.md

 ## AutoStopping an EC2 instance

-Let’s assume that you have a setup in AWS, where a domain `todolist.example.com` is mapped to an [AWS ALB](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html), pointing it to an underlying [TargetGroup](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html) with one [EC2](https://aws.amazon.com/ec2/) after checking the [host headers](https://aws.amazon.com/blogs/aws/new-host-based-routing-support-for-aws-application-load-balancers/) as shown in the diagram below.
+Let's assume that you have a setup in AWS, where a domain `todolist.example.com` is mapped to an [AWS ALB](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html), pointing it to an underlying [TargetGroup](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html) with one [EC2](https://aws.amazon.com/ec2/) after checking the [host headers](https://aws.amazon.com/blogs/aws/new-host-based-routing-support-for-aws-application-load-balancers/) as shown in the diagram below.

 _Routing based on Hostname to an EC2 under AWS ALB_